framesjs/frames.js/.changeset/tasty-islands-judge.md

 "create-frames": patch
 ---

-feat: new examples and interactive docs
+feat: new examples and stackblitz links to example code